-No, if you passed or failed the CSCS test, you were not given the test back.
+No. If you passed or failed the CSCS exam, you will not be given the test back.
 This is standard for every fitness cert I’ve ever heard of.
 It makes sense.
-If someone failed and they knew the questions they got wrong, then all they would do is study those questions.
+If someone failed the exam and they knew the questions they got wrong, then all they would do is study those questions for the retest.
 That’s not good.
-The NSCA wants thinkers of the highest caliper, not people who memorize questions.
+The NSCA wants thinkers of the highest caliber, not people who memorize questions.

 How To Study For The CSCS Exam

 I’m going to tell you what I did to study as I think this might save you time and energy and also save you money.

 From what people tell me, if you call the NSCA, and ask them what you need, they might try to sell you all sorts of materials to help you prepare.
 These might include NSCA flashcards, videos, audio DVDs etc. I did not use any of that.
 That is going to make things expensive.
 I don’t recommend you invest in most of that stuff.